miketang84/sapper/README.md

 ## Features

 - Async, based on hyper mio branch;
-- Sappers supplies only basic framework;
+- Sapper supplies only basic framework;
-- Sappers only processes small request and response (with small request body, returning small response body) now;
+- Sapper only processes small request and response (with small request body, returning small response body) now;
 - Three level granularity (global, module, function handler) middleware controller and unified middleware presentation;
 - Typesafe abstraction, keep the same spirit with hyper;
 - For easy using, will supply some convenient macros to help write business logic;